 (Goodreads average: 3.82, Me: atleast a 4/5)

-I’ll go so far as saying it’s (almost) as fascinating and resourceful as Yuval Noah’s Sapiens.
+I’ll go so far as to say it’s (almost) as fascinating and resourceful as Yuval Noah’s Sapiens.
 But don’t take my word on it – read it for yourself.

 - Where did the idea of God really originate from?